Ilchi Lee: Criticism

+Lawsuits

+Death of Julia Siverls

 In 2005, a wrongful death lawsuit was filed against Lee and other defendants over the death of Julia Siverls, a Body & Brain center member, during a training hike.
+The plaintiffs claimed thet she was "drugged and killed".
 On November 13, 2006, the Court dismissed all claims against Lee, finding that "There is no evidence that Dr. Siverls-Dunham's death, or even her presence in Arizona, arose out of a transaction of business by Lee."

+Barba et al. v.
+Lee et al.

 In Barba et al. v.
 Lee et al. (Case No. CV-09-1115-PHX-SRB) filed in May, 2009, twenty seven former members and employees of Body & Brain sued Lee, Body & Brain, and other defendants in the State of Arizona for fraud, undue influence, unfair and deceptive business practice, emotional distress, wage and hour law violation and civil RICO.

 The Court dismissed ten plaintiffs in 2012.
 The other seventeen plaintiffs withdrew them and settled the case by mutual release.
 No money was paid to any of the plaintiffs by any defendants in this case.
-On the other hand, a Judgment was entered against seven of the dismissed plaintiffs awarding defendants $11,072.07 in litigation costs.
+On the other hand, a judgment was entered against seven of the dismissed plaintiffs awarding defendants $11,072.07 in litigation costs.

 Two plaintiffs acknowledged that they brought this lawsuit primarily because of the misrepresentations made by their former attorney Ryan Kent about their claims and his ability to handle their case.

 This case was finally dismissed entirely on April 1, 2013 by court order.

 Jessica Harrelson filed emotional distress claims against Lee in both the Barba et al. v.
 Lee et al. case and another case filed in the State of Massachusetts.
-On January 31, 2012, the United States District Court for the District of Massachusetts dismissed Harrelson's case, finding that "Lee filed a motion ...... providing the court with a number of exhibits that tended to disprove, or at the very least, shed serious doubt, on Harrelson's substantive claims."
+On January 31, 2012, the United States District Court for the District of Massachusetts dismissed Harrelson's case, finding that "Lee filed a motion... providing the court with a number of exhibits that tended to disprove, or at the very least, shed serious doubt, on Harrelson's substantive claims."
 On April 6, 2012, Harrelson was also dismissed in the Barba et al. v.
 Lee et al. case for failure to prosecute.